 - Printed Form DS-160 Online Nonimmigrant Visa Application

 - Evidence of financial ability to meet expenses (a second copy of the same documents sent to UIS)

 - Evidence of English ability sufficient for the course of study (unless coming for the English Language Program)

 - Evidence of residence abroad and intent to depart the US after completion of the program of studies.
 Here are a few examples – a family business to which you may return, a job offer available upon your return, a description of how your education and experience in the US will make you marketable for jobs in your home country, etc.

 - Passport valid for at least six months (make sure that the name on your form I-20 exactly matches the name on your passport)

 - Any required fees

-As you prepare for the visa interview, please review the following websites for guidance:
+As you prepare for the visa interview, please review the following website for guidance:

 Congratulations!
-Once your F-1 Visa has been approved, you will be able to travel to the United States as an F-1 student up to 30 days prior to the Program Start Date listed on your Initial Form I-20.
-Please begin to prepare for your travel by following the steps on the New Students webpage.
+Once your F-1 Visa has been approved, you will be able to travel to the US as an F-1 student up to 30 days prior to the program start date listed on your initial form I-20.
+Please begin to prepare for your travel by following the steps for Newly Admitted Students.